← Back to Blog

 Key Takeaways:

-- Square POS Returns: Simplifies returns with barcode scanning and real-time inventory tracking; starts at $9/month.
+• Square POS Returns: Simplifies returns with barcode scanning and real-time inventory tracking; pricing depends on your Square plan.

-- AfterShip Returns Center: Budget-friendly at $9/month, supports global logistics and automation.
+• AfterShip Returns Center: Budget-friendly at $16/month, supports global logistics and automation.

-- ReturnLogic: Best for high-volume merchants needing analytics and automation; ~$299/month.
+• ReturnLogic: Best for high-volume merchants needing analytics and automation; usage-based and custom enterprise pricing.

-- ReturnBear: Simple, no-frills option at $19/month for basic in-store workflows.
+• ReturnBear: Simple, no-frills option with entry-level pricing for basic in-store workflows.

 Quick Comparison Table: